Cornebre/BESM2nd-Character-Generator/README.md

 This project is licensed under the **MIT License** — see [LICENSE](LICENSE) for details.

-*BESM (Big Eyes, Small Mouth) is a trademark of Dyskami Publishing Company.
+*BESM (Big Eyes, Small Mouth) and its logo are a trademark of Dyskami Publishing Company.
 This tool is a fan-made utility and is not affiliated with or endorsed by Dyskami Publishing.*

 ---